 The words elliptic and hyperbolic appear in finite geometry, namely in the theory of polar spaces \cite[Section 4.2]{B15}, or quadratic spaces over finite fields \cite[Section 2]{Y24}.
 More precisely, an $(m-1)$-dimensional projective space over $\F_q$ equipped with a non-degenerate quadratic form in $m$ variables is isometrically isomorphic to a space equipped with one of the following quadratic forms (see \cite[Theorem 3.28]{B15} or \cite[equation (1.2)]{Y24}): \begin{enumerate} \item (hyperbolic) $x_1 x_2+...+x_{2k-1} x_{2k}$, where $m=2k$; \item (elliptic) $x_1 x_2+...+x_{2k-3} x_{2k-2}+(x_{2k-1}^2-\lambda x_{2k}^2)$ for some non-square $\lambda\in\F_q$, where $m=2k$; \item (parabolic) $x_1 x_2+...+x_{2k-1} x_{2k}+c x_{2k+1}^2$ for some $c\in\F_q^*$, where $m=2k+1$. \end{enumerate}

-The definition of internal and external points for the special case $n=3$ (the planar case) from the introduction is consistent with Definition~\ref{def:internal-external}.
+The definition of internal and external points in the planar case $n=3$, as given in the introduction, is consistent with Definition~\ref{def:internal-external}.
 Indeed, the hyperbolic binary form $x_1x_2$ has two zeros $[0:1]$ and $[1:0]$ in $\mathbb{P}^{1}(\F_q)$, corresponding to the two tangent lines to the conic passing through $P$.
 The elliptic binary form $x_1^2-\lambda x_2^2$ for a non-square $\lambda\in\F_q$ has no zeros in $\mathbb{P}^{1}(\F_q)$, indicating the absence of tangent lines passing through $P$.

 As we saw previously, the presence or absence of solutions dictates whether the point is external or internal.
-As a measure of how many solutions there are, we use the following concept.
+To quantify the number of solutions, we use the following concept.
 The \emph{rank} of a polar space is the dimension of a maximum totally isotropic subspace.
-For a polar space equipped with a non-degenerate quadratic form with $2k$ variables, the rank is $k$ in the hyperbolic case, and the rank is $k-1$ in the elliptic case.
-There is only the parabolic case for a polar space where the number of variables is $2k+1$, where the rank is $k+1$ \cite[Table 4.1]{B15}.
+For a polar space equipped with a non-degenerate quadratic form with $2k$ variables, the rank is $k$ in the hyperbolic case and $k-1$ in the elliptic case.
+When the number of variables is $2k + 1$, the only possibility is the parabolic case, where the rank is $k$ \cite[Table 4.1]{B15}.
 Since hyperbolic spaces have larger rank than elliptic ones, the quadratic form in the hyperbolic case has more zeros over $\F_q$ compared to the elliptic case (by applying induction on the dimension of the space; see, for example, \cite{P51}), justifying Definition~\ref{def:internal-external}.

 When $n$ is even, the polar space $Y_P$ is equipped with a quadratic form with $m=n-1$ variables.
 Thus, $Y_P$ is parabolic for every $P\notin X$, and it is unclear how to classify the $\F_q$-points of $\mathbb{P}^{n-1}\setminus X$ into the two categories such as internal and external.
-Indeed, all the quadratic forms associated with a parabolic polar space have the same number of $\F_q$-points.
+Indeed, all quadratic forms associated with a parabolic polar space have the same number of $\F_q$-points.